The Great Game (1930 film)

-The Great Game is a 1930 British film, one of the earliest feature films to use football as a central theme.

-Background

-Like The Winning Goal (1920) and The Ball of Fortune (1926), the main plot in The Great Game revolved around football.
+The Great Game is a 1930 British film directed by Jack Raymond and starring John Batten and Renee Clama.
+It was written by Ralph Gilbert Bettison, William Hunter, John Lees and W. P. Lipscomb.
+It is one of the earliest feature films to use football as a central theme.
+Like The Winning Goal (1920) and The Ball of Fortune (1926), the main plot in The Great Game revolves around football.

-Much of the film is set in Chelsea's home ground, Stamford Bridge.
-It contains guest appearances by numerous real-life footballers from Chelsea F.C., Arsenal F.C., and Birmingham City F.C.
-These included George Mills, Andy Wilson, Sam Millington and Billy Blyth.

-It was also notable for featuring the first credited appearance of Rex Harrison.

 Plot

-The film's plot contains many elements of what would become clichés in the sporting film genre.
 Dicky Brown is a young, aspiring footballer who plays for a struggling side, the fictional Manningford F.C., a team in the midst of a successful cup run.
 He manages to charm the daughter of the chairman and thus breaks into the side, and ultimately wins the Cup for his team.

-The film covers now clichéd conflicts within football which still exist.
 The manager of the team wants to give his young players a chance in the side; the chairman, on the other hand, insists on signing established star players, such as Jack Cock (then of Millwall F.C., previously of Chelsea F.C. and Everton F.C.).